juancalpz23/holbertonschool-printf/README.md

 Return Value
 If the return is succesfull, printf() function will return the number of characters printed without the NULL '\0' byte at the end of tha string.
 If the return is not succesfull or there is and error, the return will be a negative value.EEEEEEEE

-E
-Project FilesEEEEEEEEE
+Project Files
 1. man_3_printf - functions man page.
-2E. _printf.c -E contains the function for the output of the format.
+2. _printf.c -E contains the function for the output of the format.
 3. main.h - contains prototypes to be used.
 4. functions.c - contains all the functions we decided to use for this project.
 5. main.c - file that contains all the prints required for this project.
-E

 Authors
-JEEEEEEEEEEEEEEuan C. Lopez and Livan A. Hernandez
+Juan C. Lopez and Livan A. Hernandez